moonblade/Teach-Basics/bash/README.md

 1. Find out how to use find, sed, awk (print) commands

-## 7 - Source
+## 7 - Source, aliases and functions

-1. Make the command alias k=kubectl persistant across all terminals without having to type it each time
+1. Add to path so that your binaries work everywhere
+2. Add aliases
+3. Create a function mcd, that creates a directory and then cd's into it

 ## 8 - env variables